 Some have argued that like modern banks, most of the wealth deposited with the Templars had actually been loaned out by the Order and the idea they were sitting on great amounts of booty is a myth.
 The historian Dan Jones writes that there wasn’t something incredibly exceptional about King Philip’s debts though concedes that he was a thoroughly unpleasant character.

-Anyway, Philip decided – in effect – to kill his bank managers.
+Anyway, King Philip decided – in effect – to kill his bank managers.
 Don’t cheer.
-Charges were trumped up and a Pope who was under the ‘protection’ of the French monarchy was encouraged, in spite of misgivings, to go along with the whole saga.
+Charges were trumped up against the Templars and a Pope who was under the ‘protection’ of the French monarchy was encouraged, in spite of misgivings, to go along with the whole saga.

 As we know, the leaders of the Order were put to torture with one even claiming that he carried his charred toes around with him in a box thereafter.
 They confessed.
 They retracted their confessions.
 They were burnt at the stake.